What can I help you with?

 We provide utilities to work around the second conflict:

-To leverage both GPUs in Holoscan, you can create separate applications running concurrently per the IGX documentation above, where the iGPU application must run in the Holoscan iGPU container, and the dGPU application can run bare metal or in the Holoscan dGPU container.
+1. create separate Holoscan applications running concurrently, where the iGPU application must run in the Holoscan iGPU container, and the dGPU application can run bare metal or in the Holoscan dGPU container.
+Refer to the IGX user guide for details on how to launch a Holoscan container using the iGPU.

-You can also create a single distributed application that leverages both the iGPU and dGPU by executing separate fragments on the iGPU and on the dGPU.
+2. create a single distributed application that leverages both the iGPU and dGPU by executing separate fragments on the iGPU and on the dGPU.

 The example below shows the ping distributed application between the iGPU and dGPU using Holoscan containers: